ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 You can pass several variable names to the `read` command.
 Then it divides the input text into parts.
 The command uses the delimiters from the reserved variable `IFS` in this case.
 Default delimiters are spaces, tabs and line breaks.

-Here is an example of multiple variables for the `read` command.
-Suppose that we want to store the input string into two variables.
+Here is an example of how the `read` built-in deals with several variables.
+Suppose that you want to store the input string into two variables.
 They are called `path` and `file`.
 The following command reads them:
 {line-numbers: false, format: Bash}
 ```
 read -r path file
 ```

-The user types the following string for this command:
+Suppose that you have typed the following string for this command:
 {line-numbers: false, format: text}
 ```
 ~/Documents report.txt